What Are Meme Stocks?

 What are meme stocks and can they make you rich?
 This is where the controversy really begins to heat up.

 Due to the volatility, hedge funds began losing billions of dollars while novice investors were raking in decent payoffs.
 In turn, this led to further interest from new investors looking to “stick it to the man,” so to speak.
 And GameStop was just the beginning.

-Each of these stocks has realized skyrocketing share prices during periods of social media influence over the past two years.
+Each of these stocks has had its share prices skyrocket during periods of social media influence over the past two years.
 Nevertheless, data shows that each company faced major volatility following the original rise in share price.
 So, while some investors brought in great returns, others most likely lost huge chunks of their investment.

 Can you get rich off meme stocks?
 Sure, but you’re just as likely to lose it all.
 Meme stocks carry much higher risk because of their heavy reliance on social media.
 This is why it’s so important to balance your portfolio and do your research before investing in viral stock trends.
-And furthermore, the “meme stock” trend is losing its shine due to the stock market downward trend in general.
-As inflation rises and the market falls, meme stocks aren’t grabbing headlines.
+And furthermore, the “meme stock” trend is losing its shine due to the stock market’s downward trend in general.
+As inflation rises and the market falls, meme stocks aren’t grabbing headlines anymore.

 Investing in Stocks That Go Viral

 Trending stocks and viral stocks are not one in the same.
 Overall, stocks trend upward due to a company’s recent innovations, partnerships, financial success or news reports.
 Viral stocks, on the other hand, are dependent on a social media push.
 And, in most cases, these companies are currently being shorted due to their financial struggles.

 All investments come with varying amounts of risk and reward.
 But you can identify these risks and potential rewards through data analysis and charting.